-A grouped relative threshold trigger is perfect for this situation.
-You could set up a relative threshold trigger that monitors approval rates grouped by currency.
+A relative threshold trigger filtered by the “All” parameter is perfect for this situation.
+You could set up a relative threshold trigger that monitors approval rates for each different currency individually.
 This trigger will calculate a different threshold range for each currency you accept and alert you when your approval rate for any individual currency drops into the outlying 5% of your historical data.
 Over time, you could use the relative threshold to inform what is “normal” for your European transactions and establish a KPI.

 Again, relative thresholds are great if you don’t know what you’re looking for.
 Perhaps you’re using both Canary and Pagos’ data aggregation and visualization platform, Peacock.
 In a Peacock chart displaying data for approval rates by card issuer, you notice that last month, one issuer in particular had a brief, but sharp decline in approval rate.
 After expanding your investigation, you realize this issuer has had four other brief, but sharp declines.
 You’re not sure why.